bakirillov/awesome-underinvestigated-biology/README.md

 [![Awesome](https://awesome.re/badge.svg)](https://awesome.re)

 Inspired by https://matthewmcateer.me/blog/under-investigated-fields/ (which is an awesome list but not an awesome-list) but with focus on all things biological.
-Initial offering is made by participants of Russian-speaking Biology-related telegram chat Лапкочат GANG.
+Initial offering is made by the participants of Russian-speaking Biology-related telegram chat Лапкочат GANG.

 ## Contents